 We let that dry and then used a sealer meant for natural stone.
-It is important to use gloves when applying sealer.
+It is important to use gloves when applying a sealer.
 We poured some sealer into a bucket and used a sponge to apply it onto the tile.
 We let it sit according to the instructions and then wiped it down with a cloth.

 After the sealer was set the tile looked amazing!
 It really turned out great!

-As I mentioned before, I will be back soon to share two new recipes with you that I created on my new Frigidaire Professional appliances!
-These are so yummy…you won’t want to miss them!
+As I mentioned before, I will be back soon to share two new recipes with you that I created with my new Frigidaire Professional appliances!
+These are so yummy...you won't want to miss them!

-In the mean time, you might also enjoy:
+In the meantime, you might also enjoy: